katzerax/kmod/README.md

 # KMod
-Collection of WebFishing mod features intended for my own use
+Collection of Webfishing mod features intended for my own use

 Current features:
 - Go large or small by holding comma or period. reset with slash